-The Background Removal Tool in Microsoft Office lets you can neatly remove the background of images with just one click.
+The Background Removal Tool in Microsoft Office lets you neatly delete the background of images with just one click.
 It makes the photo subject stand alone with a transparent background.
-We’ll explain how it works, it’s not quite as simple as Microsoft’s demonstrations make out.
+We’ll explain how remove background really works, it’s not quite as simple as Microsoft’s demonstrations make out.

 - Start Remove Background Tool